 Namibia offers many of the same benefits as South Africa.
 With the Namibian dollar pegged to the South African rand, you can expect to pay similarly low prices for accommodation, park fees, fuel and day-to-day living.
 Though they're often gravel instead of tarmac, the roads are exceptionally well-maintained and many travelers claim that they feel safer in Namibia than anywhere else on the continent.
 Much of the country is malaria-free (except for the magnificent Caprivi Strip).

 Namibia's most famous national park, Etosha, is one of the best wildlife-viewing destinations in Southern Africa with almost guaranteed rhino sightings.
-In between game drives, there are plenty of other attractions to keep kids interested, from dune surfing in the Namib Desert to visiting traditional Himba villages and exploring Sossusvlei's otherworldly landscapes.
+In between game drives, there are plenty of other attractions to keep kids interested, from dune surfing in the Namib Desert to visiting traditional Himba villages in Damaraland and exploring Sossusvlei's otherworldly landscapes.
 Bear in mind that Namibia is a huge country and kids will need to be able to cope with long journeys.

 Botswana for Families